In a galaxy very, very, very,

 - Glasses Pull: Of a kind.
 Dark Helmet pulls the mask down over his face whenever he wants to be scary and dramatic, and pops it up when he starts expressing exasperation or confusion.
 Or when he realizes he can't breathe in that thing.

-- Good Is Dumb: The Trope Namer, when Helmet tricks Lone Starr and takes his Schwartz ring."So, Lone Starr, now you see that evil will always triumph, because good is dumb."
+- Good Is Dumb: When Helmet tricks Lone Starr and takes his Schwartz ring, saying "So, Lone Starr, now you see that evil will always triumph, because good is dumb."

-- Groin Attack: Dark Helmet's preferred use of his Schwartz powers is to Schwartz-choke the nads of subordinates who fail him.
+- Dark Helmet's preferred use of his Schwartz powers is to Schwartz-choke the nads of subordinates who fail him.
 Or annoy him. ("You went over my helmet?")
 After the first time, they start covering themselves immediately when he gets angry.

 - Have a Nice Death: Self-Destruct Voice: "Have a nice day."

 - Helpful Mook: Literally.
 When Lone Starr tries to knock out a Mook guarding a door with the Vulcan Nerve Pinch, he pinches too high.
 The Mook tells him that, and he does it right the second time.